Skip to content

 What to Pack?

-Pack a few pieces of warm clothes, even in summer times, Pols 3’s temperature is cold.
+Pack a few pieces of warm clothes, even in summer.
+Pols 3’s temperature gets cold after sunset.
 I put on a Uniqlo thin thermal and a rain jacket.
-Torchlight is needed at night time and climbing the summit and toilet papers :).
-Sleeping bags and camping gears are provided by the porter.
-A neck tube scarf or any scarf would be extremely helpful for smokes while in the summit.
+A torchlight is needed for nighttime and climbing the summit, and toilet paper :).
+Sleeping bags and camping gear are provided by the porter.
+A neck tube scarf or any scarf would be extremely helpful for smoking while in the summit.
 At 3805 meters, the wind is strong.
-Some snacks and energy tablets come handy when you need.
+Some snacks and energy tablets come in handy when you need them.

 Trekking Route

 The route is clear on a good weather day.
 It could get foggy.
 Climbing the summit could be tricky.
-The park entrance to Pos 3 is about 6 hours’ trek.
+The park entrance to Pos 3 is about a 6-hour trek.
 Camping ground set in Pos 3.

 Pols 1 to Pols 2

-The bumpy road takes you to the entrance that surrounds by farming lands.
+The bumpy road takes you to the entrance is surrounded by farming lands.
 From the entrance to Pols 1 is easy.
 You can hear the primate’s callings but they are in no sight.
 Maybe if we started early, they could be spotted?
-The distance from Pols 1 to Pols 2 is a bit far and ascending the mountain slowly.
+The distance from Pols 1 to Pols 2 is a bit far and one needs to ascend the mountain slowly.
 You will find it still manageable.

 Pols 2 to Pols 3

-The famous squirrels live in Pols 1 come close to anyone with food.
+The famous squirrels that live in Pols 1 come close to anyone with food.
 Take your break properly and take some snacks and energy drinks.
-Pols 2 to Pols 3 are moderate ascending.
+Pols 2 to Pols 3 are moderated ascending.
 From Shelter 2 to Pols 3, the hollow forest pulls you into the intertwined vines.
 The path is a slope that has been washed by rain.
-It requires your hand and tree climbing skills.
+It requires your hand and tree-climbing skills.

 Camping in Pols 3

 We reached Pos 3 at around 4 pm.
 The rain caught up with us.
-The brilliant purple and orange sunset was shrouded in mist then hailed.
+The brilliant purple and orange sunset was shrouded in mist and then hailed.
 Hailing at 3,000 meters is not that fun.
 No water stream or spring around the camping site.
-Our porter collected rainwater then boiled it.
-High level of sulphuric acid in the rainwater.
+Our porter collected rainwater and then boiled it.
+The high level of sulphuric acid in the rainwater.
 Not really potable.

 Summit

 Woke up to the freezing and windy early morning at 3:30 am.
-Pols 3 to the summit is a 2-hours trek.
+Pols 3 to the summit is a 2-hour trek.
 Hiking in the dark at 4 am to the summit is difficult.
-The path is steep and no trees to hold.
+The path is steep and no trees to grab hold of.
 You have to bend down as you ascend.
 Volcanic rocks are mostly loose and rocky.
 In the dark, you have to grip on anything you can find.
-When you look back, a caravan of headlight from other hikers can be seen.
+Looking behind my back, a caravan of headlights from other hikers can be seen.

 We were 20 minutes behind the sunrise.
-The strong smell of sulphur toss on your face, this means you are almost at the summit.
+The strong smell of sulfur is tossed on your face, which means you are almost at the summit.
 Excited.
 Tired.
-The mouth of the volcano widely open and smokes puff from it.
-More than 20 of us carefully walking on the narrow path.
+The mouth of the volcano is widely open and smoke puffs from it.
+More than 20 of us carefully walked on the narrow path.
 The sun rises from the sea of clouds like a phoenix.
 Stunning view.
 If it is not a strong wind, it would be nice to spend an hour here.

 Back to Pols 3

 As you descend, you will find layers of ice on rocks.
 It tells the low temperature at night.
-There are many photograph spots other than the summit.
+There are many photography spots other than the summit.
+Enjoy your way down.

 Descending to the Entrance